maxhoffmann/angular-snippets/README.md

 # Angular.js Snippets for Sublime Text 2

 This snippet library provides completions for Angular.js’s stable and unstable branch.
+Sublime Text uses fuzzy searching for snippets in JavaScript therefore you don’t have to write the complete trigger.

 Snippet Categories:
 - [Directives](#directives-html-attributes)